 Facilitate a CTTT Local Group

-After you’ve read through this guide, studied the resources, and are ready to form a Local Group in your community, fill out the online application form at the bottom of this page.
+After you’ve read through this guide, studied the resources, completed a Leadership Training Workshop, and are ready to form a Local Group in your community, fill out the online application form at the bottom of this page.
+Once received by the CTTT office, your application will be reviewed and someone will be in touch with you to schedule a conference call with one or more experienced local group leaders to discuss your plans and next steps to launch your CTTT Local Affiliate Group.

 The CTTT Local Group Start-up Guide